Freshman Seminar Abroad

 Program locations are chosen in consultation with the Learning Abroad Center.
-Factors taken into consideration are availability of strong on-site support, appeal to first-year students, distance, and cost.
+Factors taken into consideration are availability of partners that can provide strong on-site support, appeal to first-year students, relevance to program topic, distance, safety, and cost.

 For spring break, locations in Europe and Latin America are preferred due to travel time.
 For winter break, travel to Asia, Africa, and Oceania is possible.